-New York Parent Teacher: Published four times a year and sent to all NYS PTA members electronically, this periodical focuses on topics of concern to parents, educators and others interested in the well-being of children and youth.
+New York Parent Teacher: Produced four times a year, this periodical focuses on topics of concern to parents, educators and others interested in the well being of children and youth.

 Where We Stand: NYS PTA’s official advocacy document, including resolutions and position papers.

 Literacy/Pick A Reading Partner (PARP): Initially created by Sen. James Donovan and now administered by NYS PTA, this program encourages literacy-based activities.